- Adviser of Studies (Arts College Academic and Student Administration)

 Graduate Research Supervision

-Joint supervisor of two PhD theses on French cinema (one on Claire Denis and the other on word/image interaction and the question of inadaptability).
+Joint supervisor of a PhD thesis on word/image interaction and the question of inadaptability

 Joint supervisor a PhD thesis on contemporary French gay cinema (successfully defended in 2005).